Jasonngyt/SOXS_Store/README.md

 Page | Description
 --- | ---
-Top Navigation Bar | The navigation bar has the following items: <br><br> 1. **Company Logo** - *direct to the index page when customer click on it.* <br> 2. **About** - *direct to the About Us page.* <br>  3. **Category** - *Display 3 links, MEN, WOMEN and KIDS, when hover over.
-Customer can go to individual category when they click on the link.* <br> 4. **Shop** - *direct to the Show_Item page which displays all the socks for the customer to choose.* <br> 5. **Login** - *direct to the login page for users to log into their account.
-The Log in will change to Log out after the user login.
-User will log out their account when they click on the Log Out link.* <br> 6. **Search Icon** - *Search Textbox will be displayed when customer clicks on the icon.
-Customer can input the product name and press the Enter key to conduct the search.* <br> 7. **Cart Icon** -  *this icon will display the number of items that the customer added to the cart.
-Customer are direct to the View_Cart page to see their cart items.* <br><br>
+Top Navigation Bar | The navigation bar has the following items: <br><br> 1. **Company Logo** - *direct to the homepage when customer click on it.* <br> 2. **About** - *direct to the About Us page.* <br>  3. **Category** - *Display 3 links, MEN, WOMEN and KIDS, when hover over.
+Customer can go to individual category when they click on the link.* <br> 4. **Shop** - *direct to the Shop page which displays all the socks for customer to choose.* <br> 5. **Login** - *direct to the Login page for both customer and staff to login their account.
+The Log in link will change to Log out link after the user login.
+User will log out their account when they click on the Log Out link.* <br> 6. **Search Icon** - *Search Textbox will be displayed when customer clicks on the magnifier icon.
+Customer can input the product name and press Enter key to conduct the search.* <br> 7. **Cart Icon** -  *this icon will display the number of items that the customer added to the cart.
+Customer are direct to the Shopping Cart page to see their cart items.* <br><br>
-Footer Bar | The footer bar has the following items:<br><br> 1. **About Us** - *A short Introduction on the Organisation and link to direct the customer to the About Us page with full details of the organisation.* <br> 2. **FAQ** - *direct to the FAQ page* <br> 3. **Privacy Policy** - *direct to the Privacy_Policy page* <br> 4. **Return & Refund** - *direct to Return_n_Refund page* <br> 5. **Terms & Condition** - *direct to Term_n_Condition page* <br> 6. **Company Contact Information** *such as Email, Contact Number and Address are shown here.* <br><br>
+Footer Bar | The footer bar has the following items:<br><br> 1. **About Us** - *A short Introduction on the Company and link to direct the customer to About Us page with full details of the company.* <br> 2. **FAQ** - *direct to the Frequently Asked Question page* <br> 3. **Privacy Policy** - *direct to the Privacy_Policy page* <br> 4. **Return & Refund** - *direct to Return and Refund page* <br> 5. **Terms & Condition** - *direct to Term and Condition page* <br> 6. **Company Contact Information** *such as Email, Contact Number and Address are shown here.* <br><br>
-Index | This is the landing page.
-The **Shop Now** button in the middle of the page will direct the customer go to the show_item page to start their online shopping.  <br><br> There are also 3 links below, MEN, WOMEN and KIDS which allow the customer to go directly to the category of products without going through the entire product list. <br><br>
+Homepage | This is the homepage.
+There is a **Shop Now** button in the middle of the page will direct the customer go to the Shop page to start their online shopping.  <br><br> There are also 3 images below, MEN, WOMEN and KIDS which allow the customer to click and go directly to the category of products without going through the entire product list. <br><br>
-About |	This is the About Us page that introduce the Company to the customer.
-Full description such as Company History and Team members of the organisation are display here. <br><br>
+About |	This is the About Us page that gives the introduction the company.
+Details such as history and team members of the company can be found here. <br><br>
-FAQ	| This page display some of the frequent questions asked by the customer.
-This is display in the bootstrap feature and collapse feature.
+FAQ	| This page display the answers to the frequently questions.
+It is displayed in Bootstrap expand and collapse box.
 The answers will be displayed in the expanded views when customer click on the questions in the collapse view. <br><br>
-Privacy_Policy | This page displays the Privacy Policy of the Company. <br><br>
+Privacy Policy | This page displays the Privacy Policy of the Company. <br><br>
-Return_n_Refund	| This page displays the Return and Refund Policy of the Company. <br><br> Terms_n_Conditions | This page displays the Terms and Conditions of the Company. <br><br>
+Return and Refund	| This page displays the Return and Refund Policy of the Company. <br><br> Terms and Conditions | This page displays the Terms and Conditions of the Company. <br><br>
-Show_Item | This page displays all the socks in the store. <br><br> Customers can filter the list of the socks by adjusting the price bar on the right side of the page.
-Only socks that fit in between price range set by the customer will be display. <br><br> In addition, customer can view the list by their category, MEN, WOMEN or KIDS. <br><br>
+Shop Page | This page displays all the socks of the store. <br><br> Customers can filter the list of the socks by adjusting the price bar on the right side of the page.
+Only socks that fit in between price range will be displayed. <br><br> In addition, customer can view the list by their category, MEN, WOMEN or KIDS. <br><br>
-Create_Item	| This page let the staff of the store to add new products.
-Details like Product Name, Product Image, Color, Material, Size and Price are mandatory to fill in before the staff can add the item. <br><br>
+Add Products | This page let the store staff to add new products.
+Staff needs to fill in details like Product Name, Product Image, Material, Size, Category and Price to add the item. <br><br>
-Update_Item	| This page allows the staff of the store to amend or update the products details. <br><br>
+Update Products	| This page allows the store staff to amend or update the products details. <br><br>
-Delete_Item	| This page alllows the staff to delete the products from the product list. <br><br>
+Delete Porducts	| This page alllows the store staff to delete the products. <br><br>
-View_Cart |	This page displays all the products that the customer added to the shopping cart.
-The product image, name and price will be display for individual item.
-Customer can change the quantity of the purchase.
-The sub total and grand total price will change accordingly to tell the user how much they need to pay for the purchase. <br><br> Customer can continue shopping for more products by clicking on the continue shopping button. <br><br> Once the customers are satisfy with their purchase, they will click on the checkout button to make payment. <br><br>
+Cart |	This page displays all the products that the customer added to shopping cart.
+The product image, name, price and quantity will be display for individual item.
+Customer can change the quantity of individual items.
+The subtotal and grand total price will change accordingly to tell the customer how much they need to pay for the purchase. <br><br> Customer can continue shopping for more products by clicking on the continue shopping button. <br><br> Once the customers are satisfy with their purchase, they will click on the checkout button to make payment. <br><br>
 Checkout | This page is the payment page using Stripe Online Payment Platform.
 Customer will see the items and the amount that they will be paying.
-They will be able to pay through their credit card. <br><br>
+They will be able to make secure payment through their credit card. <br><br>
-Thankyou | After succesful payment, the customer will be directed to this Thank you page. <br><br>
+Thankyou | After payment, the customer will be directed to this Thank you page to inform them that the transaction is succesful. <br><br>
-Login |	This page allows the customer to log into their account using their username and password.
-There is a link for the new user to go to the Sign Up page to register their new account.There is also another link to the Password reset Page for User to reset their password. <br><br> The staff with administration account can log in using this log in page.
-After they log in , they will be able update and delete the product items.
-Normal user will not able to amend or the delete the products. <br><br>
+Login |	This page allows the customer and staff to log into their account using their username and password.
+There is a link for the new user to go to Sign Up page to register their new account.There is also another link to the Password Reset Page for User to reset their password. <br><br> After the store staff login , they will be able to update and delete the product items.
+Customer will not able to amend or the delete the products. <br><br>
-Logout | After the user log in, the Log In link in the navigation bar will change to Log Out link.
+Logout | After the user login, the Login link in the navigation bar will change to Logout link.
 User can click on this link to log our their account. <br><br>
 Sign Up | This page will allow customer without any account to sign up for one.
-They will receive news on the store latest Products and Promotion. <br><br> The store can build up their customer base using all the emails collected to promote their products. <br><br>
+They will receive latest news on the store Products and Promotion. <br><br> The store can build up their customer base using all the emails collected to promote their products. <br><br>
 Password Reset | This page is Django default password reset page.
 User will be ale to reset their password when they enter their email address. <br><br>
-Base | This is the template HTML containing the Navigation and the Footer page.
-All the rest of the pages inherient their Naviagtion and Footer from this Base HTML. <br><br>
+Base | This is the template HTML containing the Navigation and Footer page.
+All the rest of the pages inherent their Naviagtion and Footer from this Base HTML. <br><br>

 ### Features to implement in the future
-1. I will like to add in the stock element so that staff do not need to keep track of the products stocks level.
-The staff will be prompt to replenish the stocks if there is no more stocks available.
+1. I will like to add in the stock element so that staff do not need to keep track of the products stock level.
+The staff will be prompt to replenish the stock if there is no more socks available.
 2. I will like to add in virtual assistant to assist the customer on any queries and issue that they faced.
-3. I will like to generate feature to generate self generate invoice for the customer.
+3. I will like to add in feature to self generate invoice for the customer.

 ## Project Surface
-The theme that I wished to present is simple and user-friendly website as per the user requirement
+The theme that I wished to present is simple and user-friendly website as per the user requirement.

 ### Colours
 ● **White and Blue** are main colors chosen for the website. <br>
 ● **White** - The White background is choosen so that the colourful socks image will stand out. <br>
 ● **Blue** - Blue Color is choosen to make the customer feel comfortable and at peace.
-Blue also subtle messages of trustworthiness and serenity, loyalty and tranquill. <br><br>
+Blue also subtle messages of peaceful, tranquil and trustworthiness. <br><br>

 ### Technologies Used
 ● <a href = "https://aws.amazon.com/cloud9/"> **Cloud9** </a> - The project was developed using Cloud9 Integrated Development Environment. <br>